Spherical clustering in detection of groups of concomitant extremes: Introduction

-Our main result in Theorem~\ref{thm:eigs} provides a sufficient condition guaranteeing the success of the $k$-principal-components clustering in detection of concomitant extremes, albeit in a rather basic setting.
-Importantly, $k$-means fails in some fundamental cases, whereas $k$-principal-components is much more robust.
-Our counterexamples provide further intuition about the applicability of these methods.
-We conclude with a simulation study which confirms our findings and show that $k$-means algorithm, unlike $k$-principal-components, has serious problems in the setting where many pairs in the groups of concomitant extremes exhibit weak asymptotic dependence.
-Arguably, this is one of the most important settings from the applications point of view~\cite{davison2013geostatistics}.
-In many other cases the results are almost identical including the 68-dimensional dataset of river discharges analysed at the end.
+Our main results, Theorem~\ref{thm:means} and Theorem~\ref{thm:eigs}, provide sufficient conditions guaranteeing the success of clustering in detection of concomitant extremes, albeit in a rather basic setting, when the corresponding groups of coordinates are disjoint.
+Importantly, $k$-means fails in some fundamental cases, whereas $k$-pc is much more robust.
+Our counterexamples provide further intuition about the applicability of both methods.
+We conclude with a simulation study which confirms our findings and show that the $k$-means algorithm, unlike $k$-pc, has serious problems in the setting where many pairs in the groups of concomitant extremes exhibit weak asymptotic dependence.
+Arguably, this is one of the most important settings from the applications point of view~\citep{davison2013geostatistics}.
+In many other cases the results are almost identical, including the 68-dimensional dataset of river discharges and, to a lesser extent, the dietary intake data from~\cite{Janssen_Wan}, which are analysed in Subsection~\ref{subsection_river_discharges} and the Supplementary Material, respectively.